AdaCore/spark2014/docs/ug/source/how_to_run_gnatprove.rst

 |GNATprove| will analyze those units (including bodies and subunits)
 plus the specifications and bodies of units on which they depend.

-Two options modify this behavior:
+Two switches modify this behavior:

-* With option ``-u``, the bodies of dependent units are ignored, so only the given units and the specifications of dependent units are analyzed.
+* With switch ``-u``, the bodies of dependent units are ignored, so only the given units and the specifications of dependent units are analyzed.

-* With option ``-U``, all units of all projects are analyzed.
+* With switch ``-U``, all units of all projects are analyzed.
+Without this switch, |GNATprove| is run on all main files in the project, and all files they depend on (recursively).
+Both main files in the root project and in projects that are included in the root project are considered.
+With this switch, |GNATprove| is run on all files in all projects.
+On a project that has neither main files nor includes other projects, both are equivalent.

 |GNATprove| consists of two distinct analyses, flow analysis and proof.
 Flow
 analysis checks the correctness of aspects related to data flow (``Global``,